 Soon after, in 2012, the legislature amended the Casino Control Act and allowed the Casino Control Commission to begin offering licenses to casinos and racetracks to take sports bets.
-Later, then-governor Chris Christie and the state expressed an intention to go further and enact regulations to allow sports betting in Atlantic City casinos and racetracks, when the NFL, NCAA and other sports leagues sued to block the state from implementing any such sports betting.
+Later, then-governor Chris Christie and the state expressed an intention to go further and enact regulations to allow sports betting in Atlantic City casinos and racetracks.
+In response, the NFL, NCAA, and other sports leagues sued to block the state from implementing any such sports betting activity.
 The leagues won that round and got an injunction in federal court, which stopped New Jersey in its tracks.

 The leagues consistently used PASPA to block New Jersey from legalizing sports betting — ostensibly to preserve the “integrity of the game.”
 But that argument began to crumble in light of several events:

 - The leagues embracing and investing in daily fantasy sports